-Acknowledging Paternity: How do I navigate issues with the dad? - Your Self-Evaluation
+How Do I Navigate Issues with the Dad? — Your Self-Evaluation

-Do you find yourself in this situation?
+Do you find yourself asking this question?
 Answer three multiple choice questions about your circumstances, and receive an expert evaluation within seconds on your screen.

 For more information, go to Who is the Father?

-- Adding the father’s name to the birth certificate makes sense if you desire the father to be known and to take responsibility.
+- Adding the father’s name to the birth certificate makes sense if you want the father to be known and take responsibility.

 - Leaving his name off the birth certificate may be a way of protecting yourself and the child from his influence.

 ➡️ In a difficult relationship? 📖 Go to Relationship Status — It's Complicated!